satheeshtcs/task-manager/README.md

 # Task Manager

 Application to manage the task list.
+Used `localstorage` for storing the data.

 ## Prerequisits
 1. Node